-Upon receiving a Notice of Appeal from a student, the Director of TALH (or his/her designee) shall secure all records, information and findings pertaining to the proceedings against the student if they have not been filed prior to the request.
-The Director of TALH shall turn over all records to the Senior Associate Provost and the Chair of the TALH Board of Appeals.
+Upon receiving a "Request for Appeal" form from a student, the Director of TALH (or his/her designee) shall secure all records, information and findings pertaining to the proceedings against the student if they have not been filed prior to the request.
+The Director of TALH shall turn over all records to the Provost and the Chair of the TALH Board of Appeals.

-The Board shall meet within 5 working days of the receipt of the appeal.
+The Board shall meet within five (5) class days of the receipt of the appeal.
 If the Board finds sufficient grounds for appeal, it shall set a time and date for a hearing of the appeal and notify all the parties concerned.
 The Board of Appeals may determine that the appeal is invalid for failure to comply with the procedures listed in this section (Grounds for Appeal) and return the records to the Director of TALH with a written explanation of their decision not to consider the appeal.
 In cases of insufficient grounds for appeal, the student's appeal is denied and the initial sanction(s) stand.
 There are no further appeals in these cases.

-After hearing an appeal, the TALH Board of Appeals shall render a written recommendation to the Director of TALH.
-Upon the receipt of the recommendation, the Director of TALH shall consider the recommendation and make a final decision regarding the student's appeal and inform the student of the said decision.
+After hearing an appeal, the TALH Board of Appeals shall submit the "Appeal Panel Recommendation" form to the Director of TALH.
+Upon the receipt of the "Appeal Panel Recommendation," the Director of TALH shall consider the recommendation and make a final decision regarding the student's appeal and inform the student of the said decision.

 The TALH Director shall set forth whether the initial decision is affirmed, reversed, increased in severity, or remanded with instruction.
-Adequate records of the appeal shall be kept on file in the office of the Director of TALH.
+Adequate records, including the "Director's Decision" form, of the appeal shall be kept on file in the office of the Director of TALH.
 The institutional decision by the Director is final and may not be appealed.